BenchmarksStack Ranking

 Signature-Based Auth Flow

-1. Client signs request with Dilithium private key
+1. Client signs the canonical request with a Dilithium private key

-4. Public keys can be rotated without coordination
+4. Public keys can be rotated without coordination—server accepts any registered key

 // Client-side request signing